Indian locomotive class WCAM-1: Technical specifications

 Of all the 30 notches, 1-21 were DC notches allowing series operation of traction motors.
 Rest of the 8 notches allow series-parallel combination under DC.
 Under AC, the combinations were 3S-2P and 2S-3P.
 These locomotives could run in parallel combination but it was discouraged due to power problems under DC.
 Under AC, the locomotives were run under parallel notches nearly always.
 Although these engines were not rebuilt to use only parallel combination under AC.
 Field weakening of traction motors was possible at 21st and 30th notches.
 Voltage control was done by Tap changer operation under AC and Resistance notching under DC.
 Traction motors were charged by DC.
 Its prototypes were tested in the year 1971.

 Locomotive shed

-All 54 WCAM-1 ever built were being held by Valsad Electric Loco Shed in Gujarat.
-All the locos of this class had been withdrawn from service after the conversion of entire Mumbai region into AC traction.
+All 53 WCAM-1s were based at Valsad Electric Loco Shed in Gujarat, and were withdrawn from service after the conversion of entire Mumbai region into AC traction.